devsoc-unsw/notangles/server/README.md

 # Notangles Server 💯

-The Notangles server allows the client to communicate with the database and the autotimetabling server
+The Notangles server allows the client to communicate with the database and the autotimetabling server.

 ## Installation